AbbeyNoreen/Vanilla-Weather-App/README.md

 # Vanilla-Weather-App

-This is a Vanilla JS weather application.
-The top half works with finding temperature and updating the location name in app; it also has local time.
+This is a very basic JS weather application that is my first github and hosting experience.
+The top half works with finding temperature and updating the location name with local time.